garronej/run_exclusive/README.md

 ## Defining class method

-If you define class methods with this module you probably want the lock to be restricted to the instance of the class.
+If you define class methods with this module you probably want the lock to be restricted to the class's object instance.

 ````typescript